 How Long Does Fentanyl Stay in Your Urine?

 While often undetected by standard drug tests, an advanced urine drug test can be used to identify fentanyl.
 In this case, fentanyl can be recognized in urine for eight to 24 hours, depending on a variety of factors including age, weight and more.
 While fentanyl may not be recognized by urine tests after a full day, it can still be detected by other methods and continue to wreak havoc on the body after improper use.

 How Long Does Fentanyl Stay in Your Hair?

 Hair is one of the most telling features of a person’s health.
-Because of its relative slow growth process, it is often one of the most accurate timelines of health history.
+Because of its relatively slow growth process, it is often one of the most accurate timelines of health history.
 For this reason, hair drug testing can be one of the most effective and telling signs of long-term drug use.
 Fentanyl can detect in hair for up to 90 days, about three months.

 How Long Does Fentanyl Stay in Your Blood?

 Blood testing is one of the least effective methods of detecting drug use over a long period of time.
-Fentanyl can only recognized in the bloodstream for up to 12 hours.
+Fentanyl can only be recognized in the bloodstream for up to 12 hours.
 Although it typically isn’t detectable in the blood for longer than half a day, the negative side effects of long-term opioid use manifest themselves in a variety of ways, including life-threatening addiction and potential overdose.

 How Long Does Fentanyl Stay in Your Saliva?

 Saliva can use for a variety of tests — from DNA to drug testing, doctors may take a saliva swab or spittle sample to learn more about a patient.
 Saliva drug tests are often more accurate than urine or blood tests as they can detect fentanyl for one to three days after use.